Code-Institute-Submissions/MS2-NorthShore-Reservations/README.md

 ## UX

 ### As a user
+- I can have a brief glance of the reservations in Northshore when the website was opened.
+- I can navigate through different sections in the page.
+- I get to know these wonderful reservations in Northshore.
-- I can clearly see the locations of these Reservations on Google Map.
+- I can clearly see the locations of these places with markers on the Google Map.
-- I can move the mouse over the marker and view the info window (desktop) or tap on the marker on a smart phone or tablet to view the info window.
+- I can click or tap a maker on the map to see the name and the photo of the reservation.
+- I can have info cards with photo and infromation about the place as well as the link to the reservation.
-- I can access the web pages for each Reservation.
+- I can access the web page of each Reservation for more information.
-- I can contact website owner through email.
+- I can contact website owner through email for questions or comments.
 - I can sign up to be a member.
-- I can navigate through different sections in the page.

 ### As a website owner
-- I want to give users an easy browse experience through people to know and visit these beautiful places.
+- I want the users to come and enjoy these beautiful places.
-- I want to share the photos I took over the years.
+- I want to introduce users to the great work that Trustees and Greenbelt have done in preserving local lands and histroy.
-- I hope people would like to support these two land reserve organizations and become a member.
+- I hope people would like to become a member and support the Trustees and Greenbelt.

 ### Responsive design
 User can browse this website on different devices.